SofaPirate/Plaquette/docs/Metro.rst

 Metro
 =====

-A digital source unit that emits an "on" signal at a regular pace.
+A metronome digital source unit.
+Emits an "on" signal at a regular pace.

 |Example|
 ---------